appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/widget-errors.md

 This section helps you troubleshoot common widget errors on the Appsmith platform.

-## Execution errors
+## Binding errors
-You may see below errors when executing an [API](/core-concepts/connecting-to-data-sources/authentication/),[Query](/core-concepts/data-access-and-binding/querying-a-database/),[JS object](/core-concepts/writing-code/javascript-editor-beta/).
+You may see below errors when binding data to widgets from an [API](/core-concepts/connecting-to-data-sources/authentication/), [Query](/core-concepts/data-access-and-binding/querying-a-database/), [JS object](/core-concepts/writing-code/javascript-editor-beta/).

-### Sync field errors
+### Sync field error

-You may see this error when executing an API, Query, JS Object from a widget property that expects data, and can't be used to trigger an action.
+You may see this error when executing an API, Query, JS Object in a widget property that expects data, and can't be used to trigger an action.

 #### Error message
-When you try to run async functions in sync fields, there are errors thrown for:

-**API, Query**

-<Message caption="Error!"
+<Message
 messageContainerClassName="error"
-captionClassName="errorHeading"
-messageContentClassName="errorText"
 messageContent="Found a reference to {{action}} during evaluation.
 Sync fields cannot execute async framework actions.
 Please remove any direct/indirect references to {{action}} and try again."></Message>

-**To-Do to add screenshot**

-**JS Object**
+<p align="center">Or </p>

-<Message caption="Error!"
+<Message
 messageContainerClassName="error"
-captionClassName="errorHeading"
-messageContentClassName="errorText"
 messageContent="Found a Promise() during evaluation.
 Sync fields cannot execute asynchronous code."></Message>

-**To-Do to add screenshot**

 #### Cause
 Action refers to the execution of an API, Query, or JS object.
 You can only perform an action by binding it to an [async](/core-concepts/writing-code/workflows#async-fields) field.
 When you bind an action to a [sync](/core-concepts/writing-code/workflows#sync-fields) field that only expects data, it throws an error.

-For example, you are executing a `storeValue()` function in a `TableData` property of a table.
-The `TableData` property expects data and can't execute a function, so it throws an error.
+Example: if you are executing a `storeValue()` function in a `TableData` property of a table.
+The `TableData` property expects data and can't execute a function, and results in an error.

-<Message caption="Error"
-messageContainerClassName="error"
-captionClassName="errorHeading"
-messageContentClassName="errorText"
-messageContent="Found a reference to `storeValue` during evaluation.
-Sync fields cannot execute async framework actions.
-Please remove any direct/indirect references to `storeValue` and try again."></Message>
+**To-Do to add screenshot**

-Similarly, if you try to execute a JS Object function `<JSOBJECT_NAME.FUNCTION_NAME>` in the `TableData` property, it again throws an error:
+Similarly, if you try to execute a JS Object function `<JSOBJECT_NAME.FUNCTION_NAME>` in the `TableData` property, it throws an error as shown below.

-<Message caption="Error!"
-messageContainerClassName="error"
-captionClassName="errorHeading"
-messageContentClassName="errorText"
-messageContent="Found a Promise() during evaluation.
-Sync fields cannot execute asynchronous code."></Message>
+**To-Do to add screenshot**

 #### Solution
-You would have to invoke the [`.data` property of an API, Query, JS object](/core-concepts/writing-code/workflows#use-case).
+Invoke the [data property](/core-concepts/writing-code/workflows#use-an-async-function-response-in-a-sync-field) of an API, Query or JS object.

 For example, you have a JS Object `getLoggedInUserInfo`, which has a function ```getFullNameOfLoggedInUser```.
 The function returns the full name of the logged-in user.
 You wish to add the full name and create a welcome text, `Welcome! <LOGGED_IN_USER_NAME>`.
 Bind the response of ```getFullNameOfLoggedInUser``` function to a text widget by calling the `.data` property.
 To bind the response, add the below code snippet in a mustache (`{{}}`) sign.